vivek231/MSc-Online-Practice/README.md

 #

-# OPTIMA Prototyping Workshop: Medical ImagingA Analysis Using AI
+# OPTIMA Prototyping Workshop: Medical Imaging Analysis Using AI

 This repository contains the resources and code for two AI-based medical imaging tasks.
 These tasks involve analyzing different types of medical images to aid in diagnosis and classification.